-London Young Counselling and the Counsellor agree to comply with all applicable data protection legislation, including but not limited to the UK GDPR and the Data Protection Act 2018 and any subsequent amendments there to.
+London Young Counselling and the counsellor agree to comply with all applicable data protection legislation, including but not limited to the UK GDPR and the Data Protection Act 2018 and any subsequent amendments there to.

-London Young Counselling will process personal data relating to the Counsellor in accordance with its data protection policy and the privacy notice which has been issued to them.
-London Young Counselling will only process the Counsellor's personal data where it has a lawful basis for processing.
+London Young Counselling will process personal data relating to the counsellor in accordance with its data protection policy and the privacy notice which has been issued to them.
+London Young Counselling will only process the counsellor's personal data where it has a lawful basis for processing.

-London Young Counselling and the Counsellor acknowledge that, for the purposes of the data protection legislation, London Young Counselling is the controller and the Counsellor is the processor.
-Schedule [2] to this Agreement sets out the subject matter and duration of the processing, the nature and purpose of the processing by the Counsellor, the type of personal data processed and the categories of data subject.
-The Counsellor shall, in relation to personal data processed in connection with the Counselling Services:
+London Young Counselling and the counsellor acknowledge that, for the purposes of Data Protection legislation, London Young Counselling is the controller, and the counsellor is the processor.
+Schedule [2] to this agreement sets out the subject matter and duration of the processing, the nature and purpose of the processing by the counsellor, the type of personal data processed and the categories of data subject.
+The counsellor shall, in relation to personal data processed in connection with the counselling services:

-- keep the personal data confidential at all times - comply with London Young Counselling data protection policy - comply with the London Young Counselling reasonable instructions with respect to processing personal data - not transfer any personal data outside the UK without London Young Counselling prior written consent - assist London Young Counselling in responding to any data subject access request or to any request by a data subject to exercise any of their other rights under the data protection legislation - assist London Young Counselling in ensuring compliance with its obligations under the data protection legislation with regard to security of processing, notification of personal data breaches, data protection impact assessments and consultation with the Information Commissioner's Office - notify London Young Counselling immediately on becoming aware of a personal data breach or any other communication which relates to London Young Counselling's or Counsellor's compliance with the data protection legislation - at the written request of London Young Counselling, delete or return all personal data and any copies thereof to London Young Counselling on termination of the Counselling Services under this Agreement, unless required by the data protection legislation to store the personal data - maintain complete and accurate records to demonstrate compliance with this provision on data protection and make these records available to London Young Counselling, and allow for and contribute to audits, including inspections, conducted by London Young Counselling or another auditor mandated by London Young Counselling.
+- Keep the personal data confidential at all times. - Comply with London Young Counselling data protection policy. - Comply with the London Young Counselling reasonable instructions with respect to processing personal data. - Not transfer any personal data outside the UK without London Young Counselling prior written consent. - Assist London Young Counselling in responding to any data subject access request or to any request by a data subject to exercise any of their other rights under the data protection legislation. - Assist London Young Counselling in ensuring compliance with its obligations under the data protection legislation with regard to security of processing, notification of personal data breaches, data protection impact assessments and consultation with the Information Commissioner's Office. - Notify London Young Counselling immediately on becoming aware of a personal data breach or any other communication which relates to London Young Counselling's or Counsellor's compliance with the data protection legislation. - At the written request of London Young Counselling, delete or return all personal data and any copies thereof to London Young Counselling on termination of the Counselling Services under this Agreement, unless required by the data protection legislation to store the personal data. - Maintain complete and accurate records to demonstrate compliance with this provision on data protection and make these records available to London Young Counselling, and allow for and contribute to audits, including inspections, conducted by London Young Counselling or another auditor mandated by London Young Counselling.

-The Counsellor shall ensure they have in place appropriate technical and organisational measures, approved by London Young Counselling, to protect against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, which are appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the personal data to be protected.
+The counsellor shall ensure they have in place appropriate technical and organisational measures, approved by London Young Counselling, to protect against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data, which are appropriate to the harm that might result from the unauthorised or unlawful processing or accidental loss, destruction or damage and the nature of the personal data to be protected.
 Such measures may include:

-- pseudonymisation and encryption of the personal data - ensuring the confidentiality, integrity, availability and resilience of their services and systems - ensuring that availability of and access to personal data can be restored in a timely manner after an incident - regularly assessing and evaluating the effectiveness of their technical and organisational measures.
+- Pseudonymisation and encryption of the personal data. - Ensuring the confidentiality, integrity, availability and resilience of their services and systems. - Ensuring that availability of and access to personal data can be restored in a timely manner after an incident. - Regularly assessing and evaluating the effectiveness of their technical and organisational measures.

-London Young Counselling does not agree to the Counsellor appointing any third-party processor of personal data under this Agreement.
+London Young Counselling does not agree to the counsellor appointing any third-party processor of personal data under this agreement.

-The Counsellor shall be personally liable for, and shall indemnify London Young Counselling in respect of, any loss, damage, expenses and costs resulting from any breach by the Counsellor of the data protection legislation.
+The counsellor shall be personally liable for, and shall indemnify London Young Counselling in respect of, any loss, damage, expenses and costs resulting from any breach by the counsellor of the data protection legislation.